Mastering GSAP Interactions In Webflow

 By mastering this workflow, developers acquire a robust, "bulletproof" technique applicable to any project, regardless of complexity.
 The result is a significant elevation in the perceived quality of the final product, ensuring that entrance animations are as smooth and professional as the design intended.
 This moves the developer from relying on default behaviors to engineering precise, reliable outcomes in a real-world browser environment.

-How to Master GSAP Interactions in Webflow — Lesson 1
+How to Master GSAP Interactions in Webflow: Core Concepts

 This video serves as the foundational installment of a comprehensive course designed to master the new GSAP interactions within Webflow.
 Moving beyond abstract theory, it provides a rigorous side-by-side comparison of Webflow’s classic interaction system and the powerful new GSAP-based engine.
 By defining the core architecture of triggers, targets, and actions, the tutorial clarifies why the GSAP integration represents a significant leap forward for developers seeking precise control over complex motion design.